-Continuing, where a RS 400 includes a large amount of combined RAM and disk capacity, it would permit more objects to be stored.
+Continuing, where a RS 400 includes a large amount of RAM where the object is supporting a particular application 25 combined RAM and disk capacity, it would permit more objects to be stored.
 However, if objects were simply coded in anticipation of the larger capacity, the objects would potentially experience difficulty, as for example, undesired forfeiture due to capacity limitations if such objects were supplied to RS 400 units having smaller RAM and disk sizes.
 Accordingly, to take advantage of the increased capacity of certain RS 400 units without creating difficulty in lower capacity units, objects suitable for storage in large capacity units can be so coded for retention between sessions with a seventh and eighth storage candidacy value depending upon whether the stored large capacity object requires version checking or not.
 Here, however, the coding will be interpreted by smaller capacity units to permit only cacheable storage to avoid undesirable forfeiture that might result from over filling the smaller capacity units.

 Where an object is coded for no version checking need may nonetheless arise for a version check at some point.
 To permit version checking of such objects, a control object is provided at RS 400 that may be version checked on receipt of a special communication from delivery system 20.
 If the control object fails version check, then a one shot version checking attribute is associated with all existing objects in RS 400 that have no version checking attributes.
-Thereafter, the respective objects are version checked, the one shot check attribute is removed and the object is caused to either permitted to be stored on RS 400, and RS 400 will have to 40 revert to its previous state if considered current or be replaced if stale.
+Thereafter, the respective objects are version checked, the one shot check attribute is removed and the object is caused to either revert to its previous state if considered current or be replaced if stale.